chubbson/sem_os_hpctf/INSTALLZMQ.md

 ./hwclient
 ```

-so 10 Hello messages should be send from client and 10 world should be sent from server which client receives
+10 Hello messages should be send from client and 10 world should be sent from server which client receives

 Welcome in the world of zmq

 kind regards
 D. Hauri